An Innovator and Leader in the Asset Liquidation Field

 Rabin purchased 473,478 square feet of real estate, machinery and equipment and vehicles located in 15 locations from Flowers Foods, in a single transaction.
 The real estate holdings included 6 properties, which Flowers had purchased in the 2013 Hostess Bankruptcy.
 After a short, intense negotiation, Rabin purchased all of the assets together, which assisted Flowers in removing the assets from their books before the end of the fiscal year.
 This was a rare opportunity to acquire significant real estate and equipment in a single transaction.

 Necco, the oldest candy company in the US, ended an era when it shut the doors of its New England factory.
 Rabin not only has a long history of experience in the world of candy making equipment, but had previously auctioned equipment for the historic confectioner in the past.
 It was a monumental sale of not only machinery, but beloved brand portfolios.

 For more detailed information about our latest auctions and recent history, please see our past auctions section under the Auction page.

 One of the World’s Top Auction & Liquidation Companies

 When you are ready to sell surplus industrial equipment or an entire business, Rabin is one of the few liquidation companies that can provide all the necessary resources.
-As an international family-held industrial auction and real estate investment company, our size and financial ability allows us to take on deals of any magnitude and of any complexity.
+As an international family-held industrial auction and real estate investment company, our size and financial ability allow us to take on deals of any magnitude and complexity.